R3DRUN3/nostro/README.md

 <img src="images/logo.png" alt="Nostr Logo" width="250" height="190">

 `NostrO` is designed for conducting *Open Source Intelligence* (OSINT) operations on [Nostr](https://nostr.com/).
-NostrO facilitates operations such as retrieving relay infos, keyword search on notes filtered by user, and more.
+NostrO facilitates operations such as retrieving relay or user infos, search on notes, and more.

 > **Warning**
 > The tool is currently in a very early and experimental phase.